aryanshdev/VectorsPY/index.rst

      pip install VectorsPY

-You can visit `PYPI <https://pypi.org/project/VectorsPY/>`_ to get older versions of module or to install it using wheel
+You can visit `PyPI <https://pypi.org/project/VectorsPY/>`_ to get older versions of module or to install it using wheel

 Start Using VectorsPY